Chile’s Most Iconic Whitewater Waterfalls

 Trip Length: 7 Days

-Trip Extension Option: Travel south for our Pucon Creek Week to notch two weeks of Chile’s best whitewater.
-Option will be available during registration.
+Claro PLUS Nuble Trip Extension Option: Travel south for Pucon Creek Week to notch two weeks of Chile’s best whitewater.
+Option available within registration form.